Tractatus Logico-Philosophicus: Philosophical

 A more recent interpretation comes from The New Wittgenstein family of interpretations under development since 2000.
 This so-called "resolute reading" is controversial and much debated.
 The main contention of such readings is that Wittgenstein in the Tractatus does not provide a theoretical account of language that relegates ethics and philosophy to a mystical realm of the unsayable.
 Rather, the book has a therapeutic aim.
 By working through the propositions of the book the reader comes to realize that language is perfectly suited to all our needs, and that philosophy rests on a confused relation to the logic of our language.
-The confusion that the Tractatus seeks to dispel is not a confused theory, such that a correct theory would be a proper way to clear the confusion, rather the need of any such theory is confused.
-The method of the Tractatus is to make the reader aware of the logic of our language as we are already familiar with it, and the effect of thereby dispelling the need for a theoretical account of the logic of our language spreads to all other areas of philosophy.
-Thereby the confusion involved in putting forward e.g. ethical and metaphysical theories is cleared in the same coup.
+The confusion that the Tractatus seeks to dispel is not a confused theory, such that a correct theory would be a proper way to clear the confusion.
+Rather, the confusion lies in the notion that any theory is needed.
+The method of the Tractatus is to make the reader aware of the logic of our language as we are already familiar with it.
+Dispelling the need for a theoretical account of the logic of our language is intended to spread to other areas of philosophy.
+Thereby the confusion involved in putting forward ethical and metaphysical theories, for example, is cleared in the same "coup".

-Wittgenstein would not meet the Vienna Circle proper, but only a few of its members, including Schlick, Carnap, and Waissman.
+Wittgenstein would not meet the Vienna Circle proper, but only a few of its members, including Moritz Schlick, Rudolf Carnap, and Friedrich Waismann.
 Often, though, he refused to discuss philosophy, and would insist on giving the meetings over to reciting the poetry of Rabindranath Tagore with his chair turned to the wall.
 He largely broke off formal relations even with these members of the circle after coming to believe Carnap had used some of his ideas without permission.

 Alfred Korzybski credits Wittgenstein as an influence in his book, Science and Sanity: An Introduction to Non-Aristotelian Systems and General Semantics.

+Casimir Lewy wrote that "I do not find...any evidence in Mind that the book had much direct influence on the development of philosophy in England during the period that I am reviewing [1976]", with the exception of Frank Ramsey's paper on universals.
+This is in contrast to Wittgenstein's latter philosophy, "with the later philosophy of Wittgenstein the story is very different".

+In a 1999 poll of philosophers by the journal Philosophical Forum, the Tractatus came in fourth in response to the prompt to name the five most important books in 20th century philosophy.